 - Change in skin or finger nails.

 - Skin ulcers and dead body tissue (gangrene) has happened with this drug.
-Call your child’s doctor right away if your child has skin ulcers or any other skin changes.
+Call your doctor right away if you have skin ulcers or any other skin changes.

 - Upset stomach.

 - Weight gain.